 With no infrastructure as yet in place; no additional GP’s in the area, no additional car park spaces for those who may need to purchase food to eat, and a closed Emergency Department at Mona Vale Hospital and access to a hospital still in the throes of ‘teething issues’ via a parkway that is closed, also due to flooding, if it rains for more than a few hours, the back of patience is breaking, locally.

 As long as several millions are to be made, local government rendered ineffectual in all bar issuing parking ticket matters, and the community left to foot the tab for anything that goes wrong, developers have been given a green light to rush with open arms where they will receive a ‘yes, yes, YES!’.

 The recent experiences beg that question, of course; will the individual and the community ‘just be quiet’?

 Comments on the Pittwater Online News facebook platform, such as 'More madness', 'How can anyone think this ok?', 'That's the developer going straight to the planning department after having been knocked back by council and its happening all over the place.', 'Who in their right mind builds on the lowest part of a wetland- someone who just does not care.' would suggest not.

 The community will not 'just be quiet'.

-Our thanks to Councillor Vincent De Luca OAM, the only 'community representative' who has bothered to let any resident know about the decision.
+The community thanks Councillor Vincent De Luca OAM, the only 'community representative' who bothered to let any resident know about the decision.